 It’s one thing to know what your balance is, but another thing to understand whether it’s on track to help you achieve the kind of retirement lifestyle you’re hoping for.
 The Association of Superannuation Funds of Australia (ASFA) estimates that, to live a comfortable life in retirement, a couple collecting a part Age Pension will need combined super savings of $640,000, while singles will need $545,0001.

-If retirement is a long way off – or even if it’s not – you can use our super simulator to project your super balance at retirement based on your current balance, contributions and investment options.
+If retirement is a long way off – or even if it’s not – you can use our retirement simulator to project your likely retirement savings and annual income in retirement.